-Our mission is to develop highly differentiated human therapeutics to treat unmet medical needs and we are building a pipeline of ZFP Therapeutics® to do just that.
-Our strategy is to develop programs to points of significant value inflection and look for an appropriate pharmaceutical or biotechnology company partner to help us advance programs through late stage clinical trials and commercialization.
-In 2012 we established a therapeutic partnership with Shire AG to develop ZFP Therapeutics for hemophilia, Huntington's disease and other monogenic diseases.
+Our mission is to engineer genetic cures for monogenic and infectious diseases with unmet medical needs through the development of our highly differentiated pipeline of novel ZFP Therapeutics®.
+Our strategy is to develop programs up to points of significant value inflection and look for an appropriate partnership with a pharmaceutical or biotechnology company to help us advance programs through late-stage clinical trials and commercialization.
+In the longer term, our goal is to integrate manufacturing, development and commectial operations to capture the value of our proprietary ZFP Therapeutic products.

-For example, ZFP Therapeutics can:
+For example, ZFP Therapeutics® can:

-- Provide novel activities such as activation of gene expression and gene modification to address drug targets.
+- Provide novel mechanisms such as activation of gene expression and gene modification to address drug targets.
 Engineered ZFP TFs enable not just the repression of a therapeutically relevant gene but its activation, and ZFNs enable the disruption, correction or targeted addition of a gene sequence.
 This gives the technology a degree of flexibility not seen in other drug platforms.
 Activation of gene expression and direct modification of genes are not functions that can be achieved using antisense RNA, or siRNA, which act by interfering with the expression of cellular RNA, or conventional small molecules, antibodies, or other protein pharmaceuticals that primarily act to “block” or antagonize the action of a protein.